What is Penetration Testing and Why Is It Important?

 Although these are the 5 most common phases in a penetration test, many companies also add additional phases to review and analyze the findings from the pen test and discuss future strategy to fix vulnerabilities.

 White box testing, also known as crystal or oblique box testing, is a method that shares full network and system information with the pen tester.
 This type of testing not only saves time and reduces overall costs of an engagement, it also is useful for simulating an attack on a specific system, revealing any number of attack vectors.

 Black Box testing is a method that provides no information to the tester, forcing the tester to follow the approaches of a threat actor that has no inside knowledge of the target.
 This means the pen tester goes through the entire attack lifecycle, from initial access and execution to exploitation.
 This approach is most often considered the most authentic, however, it is often the most expensive as well.

 A grey box penetration test, sometimes referred to as a translucent box test, provides the tester with only limited information about the target.
 This method is the most helpful in understanding the level of access a privileged user could gain and the damage they could cause.
 Because of the balanced nature of this method (efficiency and authenticity), this is the most preferred type of penetration testing.

-Once the results of a penetration test are made available, it’s important to go through the results, discuss plans going forward, and revisit the organization’s security posture overall.
+Once the results of a penetration test are made available, it’s essential to go through the results, discuss plans from now on, and revisit the organization’s security posture overall.

-Pen testers will provide thorough reports with information that consists of several elements.
-Specifically, detailed information on each phase of their test.
-Once the results are discussed, a good approach is to develop a remediation plan and validate implementation with a retest, and incorporate the findings into the long-term security strategy.
+Pen testers will provide thorough reports with information consisting of several elements—precisely detailed information on each test phase.
+Once the results are discussed, a good approach is developing a remediation plan, validating implementation with a retest, and incorporating the findings into the long-term security strategy.

 Types of Penetration Testing